17 Mar 2023

 Ensure that the candidate has the opportunity to showcase their skills.
 Candidates may have difficulty starting and maintaining conversations, assessing the appropriate amount of information to share in response to questions and maintaining eye contact, amongst other things.
 It could be helpful that the candidate is given the opportunity to have an initial discussion or first interview on the phone or by video rather than in person.
 If you know you will be interviewing an autistic candidate, you should consider giving them the opportunity to have someone accompany them to the interview (the individual may be able to help rephrase questions) and to let them see the list of questions in advance so they can better prepare.

-When it comes to the interview, it is important to recognize that adapting interview questions and format for autistic candidates can help level the playing field.
+When it comes to the interview, it is important to recognise that adapting interview questions and format for autistic candidates can help level the playing field.

 Appropriate adaptations could include: asking specific rather than open or abstract questions; prompting for further information where necessary; and being clear when enough information has been provided.
 Throughout, it is important to use clear and unambiguous language.